Mharish0341/Trustguard/README.md

 ---

 ## ✨ Overview

-**TrustGuard +** is a drop-in Python toolkit that audits any catalogue export (CSV / API feed) and assigns a transparent **_Trust Score (0–100)_** for every product.
-It inspects **reviews, images, ratings, returns & brand logos** using lightweight open-source models that run locally or behind your own firewall.
-Moderators get a JSON report and a Streamlit dashboard – no cloud vendor lock-in.
+I built **TrustGuard +** to solve a simple problem: huge marketplaces make it hard to spot fake items and sketchy reviews.
+The tool takes any product export (CSV or an API dump), checks every listing, and hands back one clear number — a **Trust Score (0-100)**.

+In plain English, here’s what happens:

+1. **Reads your data** – point it at the CSV you already have.
+2. **Looks at everything** – reviews, photos, star ratings, return counts, even the logo printed on the product.
+3. **Runs quick AI checks on your own machine** – nothing leaves your server.
+4. **Writes a tidy JSON report** – plus a Streamlit page so moderators can skim results.

+One run and you know which products look clean and which need a closer look.

 | Module | Models under the hood | Flags                         |
 |--------|----------------------|-------------------------------|